Kangiriyanka/joe-farah/src/pages/projects/diary.md

 ### Database & CLI

-The only table we have is DiaryEntry with 4 fields: id, date, day_title and day_content.
+The only table used is DiaryEntry with 4 fields: id, date, day_title and day_content.
 Initially, I considered using the date as a primary key because of its uniqueness, but I had to reconsider my decision.
 It would have been fine if I needed only one entry record per day, but what if I eventually needed two diary entries for the same date?
 Due to uncertainty, I just opted for id as a primary key.
 The to_json method returns an object of the entry which is useful to create Response objects for GET and POST requests.

 &nbsp;